sameersbn/docker-owncloud/README.md

 All of the above setup can be achived using `docker-compose-shared-workers.yml` file present in this repository.
 Make sure you update the `OWNCLOUD_FQDN` in the `docker-compose-shared-workers.yml` file before starting it up

-# Final Steps
+# Final Step

 Once all the containers have been started, access your owncloud installation at `http://localhost` or `http://owncloud.example.com`.
-On first run, owncloud will ask you to create an admin user and specify the database connection parameters.
-Here select `Postgresql` and specify the hostname as `postgresql` and enter the details as specified in the command to start the `postgresql` container above.
-And you are done.
+On first run, owncloud will ask you to create an admin user.

 The `postgresql`, `php-fpm` and `nginx` containers are not specific to the owncloud installation and can be re-used with other applications as well.